For 25 years, I hid a big part of myself, convinced that if people knew, they would reject me.

 More about me, Ruth (not Ruth, the Inspirational Speaker).

-Color: Dark Blue / Indigo, and pops of Bright Pink
+Color: Dark Blue / Indigo, and pops of Bright Pink and Yellow

 Beverage: Decaf Iced Tea